altid/altid.github.io/complexity-tradeoff.md

 This approach pushes much of the complexity to the client implementation.
 Either it has to be very generalized, and able to interface well with nearly arbitrary service implementations, as is the case with Emacs and a web browser; or it's a singular purpose, bespoke client which may take many thousands of hours to perfect, and make bug free.
 Additionally, as with many things related to computing, the very dynamic landscape leads to new bugs that must be dealt with, for each client.

-## Ubqt's Complexity Model
+## Altid's Complexity Model

-One of the initial goals of Ubqt was to defer a majority of computation to a centralized server in one's home.
+One of the initial goals of Altid was to defer a majority of computation to a centralized server in one's home.

 All of the state for a given session is a marriage of the services, and the server.
 The services provide a series of directories, and the server aggregates content from the directories and presents it to the client (this is described in more detail on the [architectural overview](architecture.md) page).
 A bug introduced that would affect any running service would require work only on that specific service - no modifications to the server or any client would be needed.

 ## Single Buffer View

-A ubqt client is served a single view, representing a single buffer of a single service (For more information about buffers and services, refer to the [overview](README.md).
+An Altid client is served a single view, representing a single buffer of a single service (For more information about buffers and services, refer to the [overview](README.md).
 It can request to switch to other buffers, and also has a list of all available buffers via `tabs`; but fundamentally a single connection to a server results in a single buffer view.

 This may seem limiting, but due to the very simple, stable client implementations that result, clients may wish to issue multiple connections, to multiple services at once, providing for a very granular approach to setting up a client.
 For example, one could connect to Discord, IRC, sms, Slack, email, or any number of other chats in a single client window.
 Depending on the client implementation, you would see an aggregate of all tabs opened.